 - Look for prints: If you can’t find any prints in dust or mud, sprinkle some flour around the perimeter and check back later.

-How to Tell What Kind of Animal Is in Your Walls
+How to Get Animals out of Your Walls